GreenFlag31/pdf-to-image-generator/README.md

 const filePath = path.join('pdf/my_document.pdf');
 // The possible options are important, and include pdfjs-dist options
-// Click on the interface or hit ctrl + space for autocompletion const options: PDFToPNGOptions = {
+// Click on the interface or hit ctrl + space for autocompletion const options: PDFToIMGOptions = {
   // the name of the folder where files will be written
   outputFolderName: 'upload',
   // controls scaling